edouardoyallon/ScatNetLight/README.md

 Owner: Edouard Oyallon
 Authors: Matthew Hirn

-Based on the version of Laurent Sifre, Joakim Anden, Joan Bruna
+Based on the version of Laurent Sifre, Joakim Anden, Joan Bruna.

-Unsuper the supervision of Stéphane Mallat
+Under the supervision of Stéphane Mallat